Why Visier

 New CSRD Reporting Rules Bring Heightened Transparency for C-Suite

-Workforce reporting requirements in CSRD will increase transparency amongst C-level executives, internal employees, and external stakeholders.
+Workforce reporting requirements in the CSRD ESRS S1 will increase transparency amongst C-level executives, internal employees, and external stakeholders.

 4M Read